-Crime reporting for off-campus locations such as international electives is included in the crime statistics.
+Crime reporting for off-campus locations such as international electives are included in the crime statistics.
 Faculty advisors for the trips serve as the designated CSA and are responsible for crime reporting immediately upon return to WMed.

-Crime Statistics 2018, 2019, and 2020

-Crime statistics for calendar years 2018, 2019, and 2020 are provided in Figure 1.
+Crime Statistics 2020, 2021, and 2022 Crime statistics for calendar years 2020, 2021, and 2022 are provided in Figure 1.